- Latin America

 During your visit to China, you met with a variety of school directors and recruiters – what are they looking for when they hire foreign English teachers?

 Many school directors and recruiters in China are looking for one thing.
 A LOT of foreign teachers.
 I mean, A LOT as in tens of thousands!
 The demand is so huge it’s unbelievable.
 The most important things that they are looking for were candidates that were friendly, excited and genuinely interested in experiencing China.
 Additionally, most schools in major cities are looking for native English speakers with a TEFL Certification as well as 2 years of work experience.
-The requirements vary from province to province so it’s important to speak with an Advisor to learn more about the job market for teaching English in China and requirements.
+The requirements vary from province to province so it’s important to speak with an Advisor to learn more about the job market for teaching English in China and its requirements.

 You met with a number of International TEFL Academy alumni who are teaching English in China – do they seem to be enjoying their experiences and have they adjusted well to life in China?